Jayendra Saraswathi: Contributions

-Unlike His predecessors in Kanchi Sankara Mutt, Jagadguru Sri Jayendra Saraswathi Mahaswamigal was involved in both spiritual and public life and was known for the efforts for a solution in the Ayodhya issue during the erstwhile period of Prime Minister AB Vajpayee, but it failed to fructify.
+Unlike His predecessors in the Kanchi Kamakoti Peetham, Jagadguru Sri Jayendra Saraswathi Mahaswamigal was involved in both spiritual and public life and was known for the efforts for a solution in the Ayodhya Ram Janmabhoomi issue during the erstwhile period of Prime Minister AB Vajpayee, but it failed to fructify.
 Jagadguru Sri Jayendra Saraswathi Mahaswamigal chose to bring warring factions into table and wrote a series of letters to All India Muslim Personal Law Board (AIMPLB) and the Vishwa Hindu Parishadh (VHP) to work out a solution.

 He was instrumental in the Kanchi Math expanding directly into people's service.

 Jagadguru Sri Jayendra Saraswathi Mahaswamigal visited Manasarovar and Kailash in 1998 and became the only Shankaracharya to do so after the Adi Shankara.
 There he installed the idol of Adi Shankara.
 One of his important contributions is founding of the Sri Chandrasekharendra Saraswathi Viswa Mahavidyalaya, a deemed university in the name of his guru.
 Under Jagadguru Sri Jayendra Saraswathi Mahaswamigal's tenure, Kanchi Math ran the deemed university and dozens of schools and hospitals — territories previously not in the reach of Mutt — besides over 50 traditional Vedic schools and temples.
 Jagadguru Sri Jayendra Saraswathi Mahaswamigal broke the restraining rules of the Math and reached out to the downtrodden.
 He went to Harijan bastis and attracted thousands of new followers and devotees.
 He transformed a spiritual and ritualistic Math into a socially vibrant one.
 This brought Him high popularity and also into interaction with a multitude of social and political leaders in the country.

 The followers of the mutt call Jagadguru Sri Jayendra Saraswathi Mahaswamigal a reformist saint and credit him with ensuring that the preachings of Adi Sankara were spread among people beyond the Brahmin community.
 This He did by encouraging the spiritual mutt to become more of a social service-oriented one and making it all-inclusive.
 But at the same time, he did not wish to go down in history merely as a religious figure.
 He had ambitions of being seen as a seer who understood politics and wanted to have a say in issues facing the nation.
 It is this approach that led to Jagadguru Sri Jayendra Saraswathi Mahaswamigal playing a part in trying to resolve the Ram Janmabhoomi-Babri Masjid dispute during the NDA rule, by engaging with stakeholders from both communities and the government.